17biubiu/biu-calendar/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build with react and grid layout.

 ## Available Scripts